 Great Backyard Bird Count

-Beginning the Friday of the week of Saint Valentine’s Day or the Weekend of that week, there’s a holiday that encourages people to go outdoors and count birds.
-This event is known as the Great Backyard Bird Count and it’s a day that’s celebrated over a 4-day period.
+Beginning on the Friday of the week of Saint Valentine’s Day or the weekend of that week, there is a holiday that encourages people to go outdoors and count birds.
+This event is known as the Great Backyard Bird Count, and it is celebrated over a four-day period.
 During this event, bird watchers from all walks of life go out to count birds and create a real-life snapshot of bird populations around the world.

 This holiday began as one of the first online citizen-science projects in 1998.
 It was started by the Cornell Lab of Ornithology and the National Audubon Society so that they could collect important and relevant data on wild bird populations to analyze the results in real-time.
 Over the past few decades, the popularity of this holiday has grown as more people around the world show an interest in this bird-counting event.

-Participating in this event is pretty easy, and we’ll outline the steps rights here.
+Participating in this event is pretty easy, and we’ll outline the steps right here.
 First of all, you’re going to want to decide where to watch birds.
-This can be at home, in a garden or at a local park, it’s your choice.
-Then watch birds for at least 15-minutes per day over the four-day period.
+This can be at home, in a garden, or at a local park; it’s your choice.
+Then watch birds for at least 15 minutes per day over the four-day period.

 When is it?